MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-perf.md

 ---
 ms.assetid:
-title: How to create a dashboard with the Performance widget in the Web console
+title: Create a dashboard with the Performance widget in the Web console
 description: This article describes how to create a new HTML5 dashboard in System Center Operations Manager with the Performance widget.
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika